dmitrip/PML/README.md

 ```math
 pᴾᴹᴸ = argmaxₚ ∑_σ exp(-n D(σ̂p‖p)) / 𝓕₀!
 ```
 where the sum is over all permutations `σ` of the support set of distribution `p`, `𝓕₀` is the number of symbols seen 0 times empirically, and `D(·‖·)` is the Kullback-Leibler divergence.
+The support set of `p` is generally not assumed known.

 The PML distribution can be used as a plug-in estimator for symmetric functionals of a distribution (that is, functionals that are invariant under relabeling, like entropy, Rényi entropy, distance to uniformity, support set size, support set coverage, and others) or functionals of multiple distributions (like L₁ distance, Kullback-Leibler divergence, and others).
 [Acharya, Das, Orlitsky, and Suresh 2016](https://arxiv.org/abs/1611.02960) show that the PML approach yields a competitive estimator for symmetric functionals.